Non-semi-stable loci in Hecke stacks and Fargues' conjecture: Non-semi-stable locus

 \begin{defn}(\cf \cite[Definition 2.5]{RVlocSh}) We say that $[b] \in B(G)$ is acceptable for $(\mu,[b'])$ if $\nu_b -\nu_{b'} \leq \ol{\mu}$.
 We say that $[b] \in B(G)$ is neutral for $(\mu,[b'])$ if $\kappa_G ([b]) -\kappa_G ([b']) = \mu^{\natural}$. \end{defn}

 Let $B(G,\mu,[b'])$ be the set of acceptable neutral elements in $B(G)$ for $(\mu,[b'])$.

 \begin{rem} The set $B(G,\mu,[b'])$ is a twisted analogue of the set $B(G,\mu)$, the latter due to Kottwitz.
-We refer the reader to \cite[\S 6.2]{KotIsoII} for this definition. \end{rem} To state our main results we need the notion of HN-reducibility.
+We refer the reader to \cite[\S 6.2]{KotIsoII} for this definition. \end{rem} To state our main results we need the notion of Hodge--Newton reducibility.